Around the globe most of the land is owned by just a few people and this affects how much access we have to it.

 The issue of open access to land in Germany remains a hot topic and for instance when a lake/river path was proposed in Berlin this was successfully opposed in the German courts which ruled that the owners of riverside houses could fence off access.
 These houses had been in a restricted zone in the DDR and had been occupied by Communist regime apparatchiks.
 There is also the amazing situation at the Hambacher Forst where a mining company wants to destroy ancient forest to expand their open cast operations.
 This highlights that the fight for the environment and access is not over in Germany, but as I rode my bike on Easter Saturday and I enjoyed open farm and forest roads including the wonderful ‘Kopfsteinpflaster Carousel’ I felt very grateful for what access was available and believe me it is more than I am used to.

 Of course these are just the musings of a stranger in a new strange land but I think there are also less signs in Germany telling you things are ‘verboten’.
-Plus no conflict with other users, lots of smiles.
+Plus there seems less conflict here with other users and I get lots of smiles from other users.

 See also The Harz – Spit out of Middle Germany